Excessive thirst is usually caused by eating salty food, intense physical exercise, hot environments or decreased water intake throughout the day.

 Episodes of vomiting or diarrhea can lead to significant fluid losses.
 The body will initiate a thirst response to recuperate these losses and prevent dehydration.

-What to do: You should drink plenty of water after each episode of vomiting or diarrhea to ensure fluids are replenished.
+How to treat: You should drink plenty of water after each episode of vomiting or diarrhea to ensure fluids are replenished.
 Read more about ways to stop diarrhea to prevent further fluid losses.

 8. Dehydration